tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

-{% docs dim_application_release %}
+{% docs dim_app_release %}
-Dimensional table representing released versions of an application.
+Dimensional table representing released versions of an application (app).
 Currently, it only holds releases from GitLab.

 The grain of the table is the major, minor and patch version together with the application that these represent.